ninianne98/CarrotCakeCMS-Core/README.md

 	There may be some warnings, you can ignore them

 1. SQL Server should be running with an empty database matching the one specified in the connection string.
 If you are running the code a second or later time, it will auto update if there are schema changes (see dbo note above).
-Do not share a database between the Core, MVC 5, and WebForms editions.
+	- Do not share a database between the Core, MVC 5, and WebForms editions.
 You can update the schema if you want to upgrade and take your existing data to the newer version.
-If you manually add the first EF migration to an existing MVC5 version of this CMS, it will automatically migrate the data.
-Password hashes will not be valid when upgrading  MVC 5 to MVC Core 6, so perform a password recovery to set valid ones.
+	- If you manually add the first EF migration to an existing MVC5 version of this CMS, it will automatically migrate the data.
+	- Password hashes will not be valid when upgrading MVC 5 (or MVC Core 6) to MVC Core 8, so perform a password recovery to set valid ones.

 ### Make a backup FIRST when upgrading!